marian42/shapegan/README.md

 ## Data preparation

-Two data preparation scripts are available, `prepare_shapenet_dataset.py` is configured to work specifically with the shapenet dataset.
+Two data preparation scripts are available, `prepare_shapenet_dataset.py` is configured to work specifically with the Shapenet dataset.
 `prepare_data.py` can be used with any folder of 3D meshes.
 Both need to be configured depending on what data you want to prepare.
 Most of the time, not all types of data need to be prepared.
 For the DeepSDF network, you need SDF clouds.
-For the remaining networks, you need voxels of resoltuion 32.
+For the remaining networks, you need voxels of resolution 32.
 The "uniform" and "surface" datasets, as well as the voxels of other resolutions are only needed for the GAN paper (see the section above).

 ## Training

 Run any of the scripts that start with `train_` to train the networks.
 The `train_autoencoder.py` trains the variational autoencoder, unless the `classic` argument is supplied.
-All training scripts take these command line arumgnets:
+All training scripts take these command line arguments:
 - `continue` to load existing parameters
 - `nogui`  to not show the model viewer, which is useful for VMs
 - `show_slice` to show a text representation of the learned shape